vruzeda/jambabot/README.md

 - If it is executed between 10AM and 11AM, it will post today's menu, but with a mocking tone, since it's getting late;
 - If it is executed between 11AM and 24PM, it will post the spoiler for tomorrow's menu.

-This script was written using python3.
+This script was written for run in NodeJS using JavaScript.
-To run it, you should have 3 environment variables defined:
+To run it, you must define a file named "variables.js" with three variables defined:

 - JAMBABOT_DEBUG: Enables debug logs, and makes the script post to the debug channel (it should be either 'True' or 'False');
 - JAMBABOT_ZUA: Enables zua, a word mapping algorithm to make the menus more fun (it should be either 'True' or 'False');